Home » Engineering » chemical engineering » What is a coal?Know about Composition of coal,Classification of coal and analysis of a coal

 4.Ash

-• It is determined in the same way as in proximate analysis
+• You determine it in the same way as in proximate analysis.

 5.Oxygen